 It may be appropriate to implement monitoring measures for employees, to ensure that you are able to offer rapid assistance in the event of an emergency.

 When removing pumps from containers, trailing liquid can lead to drip losses.
 Safety stands for barrel pumps with an integrated collecting container that offer reliable protection.
 However, it is advisable to carry out filling and decanting work only in special designated areas that are not within passageways and traffic routes.

 You may also need to use a suitable absorbent to catch any spillage.

 Additionally, you can place the drum on a spill pallet to catch drip losses.

 To guarantee that leaks are detected, you can install a SpillGuard® - the new hazardous substance warning system available only from DENIOS.
-Created by our experts, this revolutionary alarm system quickly and efficiently detects leaks, releasing a continuous alarm and LED light system over a 24-hour period.
+Created by our experts, this revolutionary alarm system quickly and efficiently detects leaks, releasing a continuous alarm and LED light system over 24 hours.

 Customized advice, service and product diversity are our strengths.
 Our customer advisors are on site for you!